privacy-pal/privacy-pal/README.md

 ## Overview

-Privacy Pal helps developers focus on the core data ownership logic for fulfilling privacy requests since it has all the boilerplate code for retrieving, updating, and deleting data from the database.
+Privacy Pal helps developers focus on the core data ownership logic for fulfilling privacy requests as it handles the logic to retrieve, update, and delete data.

 To use Privacy Pal, follow these steps.